Best Online Master’s Degrees in: History

 Teachers' salaries vary by the level of education at which they wish to teach.
 The BLS reports that elementary through high school teachers earn an annual median salary of $54,270, whereas history professors earn a median salary of $65,860 (BLS).
 The education sector is one that is expected to continue employment growth in the future, offering master's degree recipients the opportunity to make decent incomes as teachers.

 Political analysts, aka political scientists, study the societies, cultures, political systems and affairs, resources, and other facets of countries around the world.
-The BLS reported that the median salary for a political analyst in 2010 was $107,420 per year.
-According to the same source, the majority of political analysts work for the federal government and this career path is projected to see an 8% increase in employment through 2020; these factors along with its salary make this career choice attractive to many who possess a master’s degree in history.
+The BLS reported that the median salary for a political analyst was $107,420 per year.
+According to the same source, the majority of political analysts work for the federal government and this career path is projected to see an 8% increase in employment through 2020; these factors along with its salary make this career choice attractive to many who possess a master's degree in history.